TJStar/AvayaEngage2020/avaya/deploy-cm-ova-new.md

 |tested_ansible_release|2.7.2|

 ####  Description:
-This playbook was designed to check the install status of the SNMP windows module, check the SNMP community name,and check the configured Windows SNMP managers.
-The intent was to use this playbook to check the snmp_install.yml playbook.
+This playbook was designed to deploy an Avaya simplex CM server on VMware.

 # Instructions:
 ## How to use the playbook: